France - Burgundy

 Walk Rating: Easy.
 The soft landscape, low hills and level tow-paths skirting canals make for easy walking.
 3 - 5 miles per day.

-Walk begins in Paris, with transport to the barge in Tanlay and ends in Venaray les Laume, with transport back to Paris.
+Walk begins in Paris, with transport to the barge in Tanlay and ends in Venarey les Laume, with transport back to Paris.

 Important note: Cruise direction may be reversed depending on barge scheduling.

-We rendezvous in Paris and transfer to the barge, moored in Tonnerre, in a private air-conditioned minibus.
-A full crew Welcome Aboard with champagne and canapés during which we hear about the week’s itinerary, its walks and its activities.
+We rendezvous in Paris at the designated meeting point and transfer to the barge, moored in Tanlay, in a private air-conditioned minibus.
+A full crew welcomes you aboard with champagne and canapés during which we hear about the week’s itinerary, its walks and its activities.
 After time to settle into your cabin we gather for our Welcome Dinner on board - a wonderful introduction to Burgundy’s excellent cuisine.

-After a delicious breakfast which includes fresh croissants from a local boulangerie, we start our holiday with a morning cruise through the Burgundian countryside to Tanlay with the option to take a leisurely walk along the towpath.
+After a delicious breakfast which includes fresh croissants from a local boulangerie, we start our holiday with a morning cruise through the Burgundian countryside to Lezinnes with the option to take a leisurely walk along the towpath.
 After lunch on board we visit the 16th Century Renaissance-style Chateau de Tanlay for a guided tour of this beautiful castle.
+A very pastoral and woody walk then takes us to the ruined Abbey of Quincy before we return by minibus to the barge for dinner on board.

-A morning visit to Noyers sur Serein, listed as one of the most beautiful villages in France, gives us chance to enjoy the local produce, colors and delights of the wonderful market.
+A morning visit to Noyers sur Serein, listed as one of the most beautiful villages in France, gives us chance to enjoy the vegetables, cheeses, colors and delights of the local market.
 We are then guided around the medieval streets and ramparts before returning to the barge for lunch.
-In the afternoon we either enjoy a lazy cruise or a ciruitous walk through the Burgundian countryside.
+In the afternoon we either enjoy a lazy cruise gently down Ravières or walk there by a circuitous route through the Burgundian countryside.
+We start this in the ancient village of Chassignelles and end in Ravières where we join our barge again.
+We go ashore for dinner at local auberge.

-Starting at the tiny village of Cry, this morning’s walk takes us through a cacophony of woodland, rolling fields and a ruined castle.
-In the afternoon we drive to the exquisite World Heritage Unesco site of Abbey de Fontenay founded by St Bernard in 1118.
-Not only is it a wonderful example of early Cistercian architecture but it is virtually in tact.
+This morning our walk takes us through forest paths and across open fields to an eerie, ruined castle perched on a hilltop.
+After lunch on board the barge, we walk to the village of Rougemont, stopping to see inside its beautiful XIII century church, and then we walk back to the canal.
+From our mooring, we walk across the ancient town of Montbard to the exquisite World Heritage Unesco site of Abbey de Fontenay founded by St Bernard in 1118.
+Not only is it a wonderful example of early Cistercian architecture but it is virtually intact.
 With its peaceful gardens and ponds and fascinating cloisters, dormitories and scriptorium, Fontenay gives an exceptional glimpse of Cistercian life and industry.
-A late afternoon walk brings us to the ancient town of Ravieres .
-Then back to the barge by sunset to enjoy an aperitif before dinner.
+This evening's dinner is on board.

-Our final walk takes us past fields of Charollais cattle and through the hamlet of Benoisey before reaching Grignan where we descend to meet the barge.
+After climbing out of the valley, our final walk takes us past fields of Charolais cattle and through the hamlet of Benoisey before reaching Grignan where we descend to meet the barge.
 En route we have the best views of the week with stunning vistas across the valley of the Brenne and the Canal du Bourgogne.
 In the afternoon we first visit the fascinating walled hilltop village of Flavigny sur Ozerain, where the film Chocolat was made.
 This is followed by a visit Alesia, the site of the final battle between the Gauls and Romans that took place in 52 BC, before ending the afternoon in the medieval fortified town of Semur en Auxois.
-We return to the barge moored at Montbard for the Captain’s Farewell Dinner .
+We return to the barge moored at Venarey les Laumes for the Captain’s Farewell Dinner.

-After breakfast, we disembark the barge and take a private transfer to Paris.
+After breakfast, we disembark from the barge and take a private transfer to Paris.

 **This itinerary may operate in reverse according to the barge scheduling.